luqastw/C/README.md

 # C++

-- 🧰 A Cpp repository destinated to archive my study and own projects.
+- 🧰 A C++ repository destinated to archive my study and own projects.
 Prone to changes and more.